wp-plugins/autoptimize/readme.txt

 So the choice should be based on your answer to some site-specific questions; what is your site's bounce rate?
 How many pages per visit do your visitors request?
 If you have a high bounce rate and a low number of average pages per visit, inlining CSS looks like a good idea.
 But with a high number of pages/ visit, it's probably not a good idea.
 Except if all you care about is a stellar PageSpeed-score, off course.

+You can find more information on this topic [in this blog post](http://blog.futtta.be/2014/02/13/should-you-inline-or-defer-blocking-css/).

+= My cache is getting huge, doesn't Autoptimize purge the cache? =

+Autoptimize does not have its proper cache purging mechanism, as this could remove optimized CSS/JS which is still referred to in other caches which would break your site.

+You can however keep the cache size at an acceptable level by excludinng JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
+You can read how you can do that [in this blogpost](http://blog.futtta.be/2014/03/19/how-to-keep-autoptimizes-cache-size-under-control-and-improve-visitor-experience/).

 = What can I do with the API? =

 A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behing the aggregated on, to change the defer-attribute on the aggregated JS script-tag,  There are examples for all filters in autoptimize_helper.php_example.